root-project/root/README/ReleaseNotes/v622/index.md

 * [<a href='https://sft.its.cern.ch/jira/browse/ROOT-10987'>ROOT-10987</a>] RooFit's caching can lead to wrong results when batch computations used.
 * [<a href='https://sft.its.cern.ch/jira/browse/ROOT-10022'>ROOT-10022</a>] [DF] Add support for `TBranchObjects` (e.g. branches containing `TH2F`)
 * [<a href='https://sft.its.cern.ch/jira/browse/ROOT-10967'>ROOT-10967</a>] [PyROOT] Improve pretty printing to respect existing C++ methods

+## Release 6.22/04

+### PyROOT

+- Several issues related with Python-C++ inheritance have been fixed.
+One of these issues affected the programming of GUIs from Python because of an error when inheriting from `TGMainFrame` (see [ROOT-10826](https://sft.its.cern.ch/jira/browse/ROOT-10826)); such error is no longer there and GUIs can be programmed again from Python, using the `TPyDispatcher` class as before.
+Moreover, the inheritance from
+`TSelector` has been fixed too, which makes it possible to extend `TSelector` by directly inheriting from it, instead of using the
+`TPySelector` class that was provided in the old PyROOT (see [ROOT-11025](https://sft.its.cern.ch/jira/browse/ROOT-11025)).

 ## HEAD of the v6-22-00-patches branch